CCH Canadian Ltd v Law Society of Upper Canada

 CCH Canadian Ltd v Law Society of Upper Canada [2004] 1 S.C.R.
 39, 2004 SCC 13 is a landmark Supreme Court of Canada case that established the threshold of originality and the bounds of fair dealing in Canadian copyright law.
-A group of publishers sued the Law Society of Upper Canada for copyright infringement for providing photocopy services to researchers.
+A group of publishers sued the Law Society of Upper Canada for copyright infringement providing photocopy services to researchers.
 The Court unanimously held that the Law Society's practice fell within the bounds of fair dealing.